 Of course Maddy was wonderful, and looked almost exactly like her cousin, Laura.
 Within days Donna’s budding romance was on shaky ground because James couldn’t get Laura out of his mind, and felt allured by Maddy.
 Understandable yes, but poor Donna!
 Always second best to Laura.
 No wonder she felt she had to step it up a gear.

 I often wonder what Donna and Laura’s friendship would have become should Laura have survived, would they have lasted?
 Claire and I remained best friends for 20 more years, but our lives took very different paths.
-She had two children, the youngest who was taken into care, because Claire never could escape addiction.
-Unfortunately that made it almost impossible for us to have a real relationship, but I still loved her with every part of my soul.
+She had two children, the youngest who was taken into care because Claire never could escape addiction.
+Unfortunately, that same addiction made it almost impossible for us to have a real relationship, but I still loved her with every part of my soul.
 I had my own family to look after.
-I really didn’t know what went on in her world by the end, but just before her time she told me her biggest secret of all.
+I really didn’t know what went on in her world by the end, but just before her time, she told me her biggest secret of all.

 Claire finally gave up the battle in the Summer of 2016 and took her own life.
 Did she win?
 Much like Laura Palmer we may never know for sure, I can only pray that her angel came for her.
 I wish I could turn back the clock and save her knowing what I know now, but maybe that’s the just the thing, she didn’t need saving, she already saved herself.
 She waited for her daughter to turn 18 before leaving, she protected her from the same fate, broke the cycle.